fertrig/trigoso.xyz/content/food/2024/beef-stew.md

 - Rosemary
 - Bay leaf

-Salt beef.
+Salt beef in a plate or bowl.
+Set aside.

 In pot where you will cook the stew: seal beef on olive oil then remove beef.
 In pot, add onions, garlic, salt, gochujang paste, aji panca, tomato paste.
 Mix and let it cook for a few minutes.
 Taste, adjust.

 Add beef back in.
 Add carrots, add salt, mix.
 Add stock, 1 or 2 cups, eye ball it.
 Check salt.
 Bring it to a boil.